 Ubersuggest has recommended a list of other keywords which may be easier (and more successful) for me to target.

 The phrase “B2B inbound marketing” has a slightly lower search volume, but it’s more relevant to my business.
 Plus, it’s ranked as 0.52 for competition, meaning it may be easier for me to hit the organic search jackpot when optimizing my page for this search term.

 Ubersuggest vs. Google Keyword Planner

 If you’re no stranger to the world of keyword expansion tools, you’ll likely have heard about Google’s Keyword Planner.
-Although this is a popular alternative, Ubersuggest is much more practical.
+Although this a popular alternative, Ubersuggest is much more practical.
 Here’s why:

 - Ubersuggest retrieves data from Google Keyword Planner and Google Suggest, offering more keyword variations.

 - You don’t need an AdWords account to explore keyword options; Ubersuggest is a simple webpage that isn’t hidden behind accounts or gated content.

 - The interface is much easier to use.